This allows positions for an exact time to be worked out quickly and easily from an

 ephemeris.
 It was originally intended for when orbital elements were not

 readily obtainable (e.g. objects still on the NEOCP) so that accurate

-The MPES button will retrieve an ephemeris from the Minor Planet
+box to retrieve an ephemeris from the Minor Planet Center's MPES

-on the NEOCP allows an ephemeris for an individual NEOCP object to be
+on the NEOCP and allows an ephemeris for an individual NEOCP object to

 Pressing the Calculate button works out the RA, Dec, Speed and